Nintedanib

 How will your condition be monitored?

-You may have a combination of blood tests, chest X-ray’s and CT scans to monitor your condition.
+You may have a combination of blood tests, chest X-rays, CT scans and lung function tests to monitor your condition.

-A stabilisation or slowing of decline on lung function testing indicates your medication is working.
+A stabilisation or slowing of decline on lung function testing indicates your medicine is working.

 How is nintedanib given?